The U.S. Capitol has named two rooms after female senators for the first time ever

 Smith then oversaw the construction of the Margaret Chase Smith Library Center, which the House says is the first of its kind to focus on the papers of a female member of Congress, and was awarded the Presidential Medal of Freedom by President George H. W. Bush in 1989.
 She died in 1995 at the age of 97.

-Sen. Angus King (I-Maine), who was part of Wednesday's ceremony, described Smith as an "extraordinary lawmaker, an unparalleled trailblazer, and a dear friend."
+Sen. Angus King (I-Maine), who was part of the ceremony, described Smith as an "extraordinary lawmaker, an unparalleled trailblazer, and a dear friend."

 "She brought the Maine values of service over party and patriotism to Washington, including in her Declaration of Conscience — one of the greatest and most important speeches in American history," he added.
 "There is no one more deserving of this honor, and I look forward to seeing her legacy live on in our nation's Capitol through this room."